-- A student must receive prior approval from his/her Advisory Committee and the Program Director of Graduate Education to begin thesis work with a mentor after completing only two laboratory rotations. - Students who have had extensive, documented research experience prior to joining the Program in Neuroscience may receive partial credit toward the Laboratory Rotations requirements, subject to approval by their Advisory Committee and the Training Committee.
+- A student must receive prior approval from his/her/their Advisory Committee and the Program Director of Graduate Education to begin thesis work with a mentor after completing only two laboratory rotations. - Students who have had extensive, documented research experience prior to joining the Program in Neuroscience may receive partial credit toward the Laboratory Rotations requirements, subject to approval by their Advisory Committee and the Training Committee or PIN Director.